npm/rfcs/accepted/0026-package-version-link-keyword.md

 ## Prior Art

 [Composer](https://getcomposer.org/) does a reasonably good job with a similar concept.
-They allow "version aliases", allowing you to communicate a) where to find the correct code; and b) what the target version of that as-yet unpublished code is.
+They allow "version aliases", allowing you to communicate a) where to find the correct code, because you can specify a branch name; and b) what the target version of that as-yet unpublished code is, via the alias.
 Their implementation looks like this:

 ```json
 {